Australia, and The Mountains That Breathe Blue

 I knew it could be even better.
-I knew my dad had gone to a farm in the outback once, and it was entirely dark at night, and you could see the purples as well, like from professional photographs.
+My dad had gone to a farm in the outback once, and it was entirely dark at night, and you could see the purples as well, like from professional photographs.

 But that night was the best Milky Way sight of my life.
 So I did my night’s worship there, beneath its twinkling gaze, shivering cold but tucked into a temporary pocket of peace during an emotionally turbulent time.